You may like to make a cuppa to get you through this long document! But please read on carefully as it does contain a lot of important information.

 - You do not need to make an appointment if you are only returning or collecting books and do not wish to enter the building beyond the entrance foyer.

-- Initially, we will be able to welcome you for a visit of 30 minutes.
+- We will be able to welcome you for a visit of 30 minutes.
 This will hopefully allow enough time to select books to borrow.
 We need to keep the permitted time short so we can allow as many members as possible to access the building safely over the course of the day.
 Our statistics show that 75% of all of our loans are from our fiction collections, which is centred in one room, so we need to be aware of how people will be in that room at the same time.
 Numbers and timings will be constantly reviewed.

 - If you are isolating as a household, a couple or family can come in together.